Suficio/bevy_js_prototype/README.md

 The nearest features you can expect:

+- Component registration on the JS side
 - JavaScript file loading via Bevy asset server with built-in hot-reloading
-- Query support, potentially some automatic entity state synchronization
-- Quality of life features like Bevy bundles
 - TypeScript, hopefully

 ---

 Sounds good, what are the current limitations?

-- No Query support
-- Waiting on features on Bevy and Deno side
-- General lack of possibilities :)
+- Waiting on Bevy features that would allow dynamic queries, this is currently worked around using a custom fork.

 ## Getting started